-As of August 31, 2020, with only a few local exceptions, travel wishes are still paused.
-Over the past three years, travel wishes have been approximately 74% of wishes granted and the number of granted wishes averaged approximately 656.
-The number of wishes granted in the current year was 240.
+As of August 31, 2021, with the exception of regional travel, travel wishes are still paused.
+Prior to fiscal year 2020, travel wishes have been approximately 74% of wishes granted and the number of granted wishes averaged approximately 656.
+The number of wishes granted during the years ended August 31 2021 and 2020 was 304 and 240, respectively.

-In addition to the impact on travel and large gathering wishes, the Foundation has also cancelled or converted fundraising events to virtual events.
 The Foundation continues to evaluate all expenses and fundraising efforts in light of the impact of COVID-19.
 National efforts are underway to return to wish granting and fundraising efforts when it is deemed medically safe.